sjp38/linux/Documentation/admin-guide/mm/damon/faq.rst

 Why a new module, instead of extending perf or other user space tools?
 ======================================================================

-First, DAMON aims to be used by other programs including the kernel.
-Therefore, having a dependency on specific tools like perf is not desirable.
-Second, because it needs to be lightweight as much as possible so that it can be used online, any unnecessary overhead such as kernel - user space context switching cost should be avoided.
-These are the two biggest reasons why DAMON is implemented in the kernel space.
+First, because it needs to be lightweight as much as possible so that it can be used online, any unnecessary overhead such as kernel - user space context switching cost should be avoided.
+Second, DAMON aims to be used by other programs including the kernel.
+Therefore, having dependency to specific tools like perf is not desirable.
+These are the two most biggest reasons why DAMON is implemented in the kernel space.

 Can 'idle pages tracking' or 'perf mem' substitute DAMON?
 =========================================================